galaxy-genome-annotation/python-apollo/docs/commands/groups.rst

 groups
 ======

+This section is auto-generated from the help text for the arrow command ``groups``.

 ``create_group`` command
 ------------------------

-This section is auto-generated from the help text for the arrow command ``groups create_group``.

 **Usage**::